Some Management Advice For Disappointment*

 1. Manage your expectations.

-When it comes to managing disappointments this is a preemptive action.
+Expectation, so I’m told, is the leading cause of disappointment.
+So, when it comes to managing disappointments, managing expectations is a preemptive action.
 What should we expect out of life?
-Well one thing we ought to expect is a healthy dose of disappointment.
-If we expect it, then we won’t be disappointed when it comes… if you catch my drift.
+Well, one thing we ought to expect is a healthy dose of disappointment.
+If we expect it, then we won’t be disappointed when it comes.

 Also, when disappointment finally does arrive, we should also be realistic about what it is exactly that we are disappointed about.
 As my good friend says, there’s a worm in everything.
 We are masters at building the things that we look forward to up in our minds to be bigger and better than they could have ever actually been.
-Such disappointments could be as big and encompassing as a career or failed marriage engagement, or something as small as a birthday party.
-But when, for whatever reason, a thing we are so looking forward to doesn’t com to pass, we need to first realize that our disappointment is not with the loss of the actual thing but rather the loss of an idea that was created in our minds that is necessarily without the unforeseen worms.
+Such disappointments could be as big and encompassing as a career, or marriage, or something as small as a birthday party.
+But when, for whatever reason, a thing we are so looking forward to doesn’t com to pass, we need to first realize that our disappointment is not with the loss of the actual thing but rather the loss of an idea that we created in our minds.

 Also, while we should have hopes, goals and dreams that are worth looking forward to or achieving, we should not hold them so tightly that we lose our sense of reality.
 I once wanted to play the guitar and sing.
 You both know that I can’t sing, which is something that I didn’t know when I first picked up the guitar.
 I can’t sing because I am somewhat tone deaf, which is also why I’ll never be able to play any musical instrument very well.
 Things like this, and much much worse, are going to happen.
 When they do, some of them will have the potential to change our course in life from that which we expected; and we can expect that.
 So it is important to manage those expectations and adapt, both in the big things and the little.

 2. Manage Your Disappointments